Murdaugh defense team wants judge to strike prosecution’s request for alibi - NewsBreak

 NORTH CHARLESTON, S.C.
 (WCBD)- The family of a man who was killed earlier this year after being hit by a car in North Charleston is now taking legal action against the driver and an auto parts store.
 Carlos Dunlap Sr., the father of local NFL player Carlos Dunlap, was crossing Ashley Phosphate Road when he […]

 TYBEE ISLAND, Ga.
 (WTOC) - Wednesday marked two weeks since Quinton Simon was reported missing by his mother Leilani Simon.
 Police have not arrested Leilani Simon, but police say she is the prime suspect in the case.
-Police on Tybee Island have been called to a disturbance involving Quinton’s family...
+Police on Tybee Island have been called to incidents involving Quinton’s family members....